 - Designed for businesses with little or no credit history, low-cost startup businesses, sole proprietors or businesses with very few employees

-Microloans can be used for many purposes, including working capital, inventory, fixtures/furnishings and equipment or machinery for your business.
-Microloans are often used to help disadvantaged populations, such as minorities, women or companies providing employment in impoverished areas.
-Such entrepreneurs may find it difficult to get bank loans or other traditional sources of business financing.
+Microloans can be used for many purposes, including working capital, inventory, fixtures/furnishings and equipment or machinery for your business, among other things.
+Some microloan organizations are set up to help under-resourced populations, including minorities, women or companies providing employment in underserved areas.

 Pros and Cons of Microloans

-Microloans' primary benefit is that they allow you to get smaller amounts of financing than most banks are willing to offer.
-On the downside, the interest rate for microloans may be higher than the rates offered by banks for larger loans.
+A primary benefit of microloans is that they may allow business owners to get smaller amounts of financing than most banks can offer.
+On the other hand, the interest rate for microloans may be higher than the rates offered by banks for larger loans.

-One major benefit of microloans—especially if you are just starting a business and have no experience in management or entrepreneurship—is that microlenders often provide additional assistance along with the loan.
-In fact, many microlenders require you to take courses in topics such as business plan writing, accounting, marketing and other business basics before they’ll even consider your application.
-All this extra help can give your business a competitive edge.
+One side benefit of some microloans is that microlenders may provide additional assistance along with the loan.
+In fact, some microlenders require you to take courses in topics such as business plan writing, accounting, marketing, and other business basics as part of the application process.

 Where to Get Microloans